RichardLitt/diaeresis-word-list/README.md

 > A list of words that you can coöpt to use the diaeresis

 This list comprises English words which allow the use of the diaeresis.
+You can read about the diaeresis in [this wonderful StackExchange post](https://english.stackexchange.com/questions/66126/what-is-the-standard-rule-for-using-or-not-using-hyphen-and-diaeresis-on-the-wor).

 ## Words